Meet the 2014 Judges

 In expanding the practice profile overseas, during the past two years Alan has been regularly visiting Peru where he has been forming links in Lima with local architects and contractors to tap into the growing construction market in this part of the world.

 For the past 4 years Alan has been a judge on the prestigious ‘Designer Magazine’ kitchen and bathroom awards.

-Firas Hnoosh joined Gensler in 2013 after working for six years at the London office of Skidmore, Owings & Merrill (SOM) as Associate and Studio Head leading a range of mixed-use projects throughout the UK, Europe and the Middle East.
-During his time in the London Firas developed a wide network of contacts which include many international consultants and clients from both public and private sectors.
+Firas joined BDP as Director in 2014 after serving as Design Director at the Abu Dhabi office of Gensler and before that for several years at the London office of Skidmore, Owings & Merrill (SOM) as Associate and Studio Head leading a range of mixed-use projects throughout the UK, Europe and the Middle East.

 Božana Komljenovic (Zaha Hadid)